USAFA-ECE/ece281-book/book/lab/lab3.md

 sure you carefully consider what test cases you need to run.
 For instance, what happens if you change an input in the middle of a blinking pattern?
-**In your test bench comments, *explain* at a high level the various tests you conduct in plain English and *why* they are important for verifying your design.**
+**In your test bench comments, *explain* at a high level the various tests you conduct in plain English.**

 - We recommend that you start off with a basic set of test cases first.
 - Make sure the first test you run is to apply a **reset**.
 This should put your FSM in a known good state.